econnet/econ/econ-1.0.rst

 to keep away legal liability issues resulting from usage of the information in the product repo.

-The license doe not apply to the final product.
+The license does not apply to the final product.
 Conditions of usage of the final product (warranty,...) is also in the product repo, but under a different name.